unwriter/B/README.md

 The design goal:

-1. The simplest protocol to upload arbitrary media too the blockchain
+1. The simplest protocol to upload arbitrary media to the blockchain
 2. A protocol to **reference** previously uploaded media from another **on-chain media**.

 <br>